nsapoval/cocktails/_cocktail-recipes/old-cuban.md

 ---

 The cocktail is very well balanced and refreshing thanks to the mint.
-The aged rum adds complexity and ANgostura bitters add a note of spices to the mix.
+The aged rum adds complexity and Angostura bitters add a note of spices to the mix.

 {% include figure.liquid loading="eager" path="assets/img/old-cuban-1.jpg" class="img-fluid rounded z-depth-1" %}